GeoscienceAustralia/PyRate/docs/index.rst

 If you have any suggestions or questions about **PyRate** feel free to email the developers.

-If you encounter any errors or problems with **PyRate**, please let me know!
+If you encounter any errors or problems with **PyRate**, please let us know!
 Open an Issue at the GitHub https://github.com/GeoscienceAustralia/PyRate main repository.